IntersectMBO/plutus/plutus-benchmark/marlowe/README.md

 ## Benchmarking with `marlowe`

 To benchmark the Marlowe scripts, run `cabal bench marlowe`.

-The default time to run each benchmark is 5 seconds.
+The default time for each benchmark to run is 5 seconds.
 One can change this with `-L` or `--timeout` when running it locally.
+For each benchmark Criterion runs it as many times as it can within the `-L` argument and then analyses the collected results to get the mean time and the standard deviation and so on.
+If you've got a long-running benchmark then you might want to increase the timeout to get more accurate statistics.
+The default is kept low to not overload our benchmarking machine.

 The scripts are the results of applying the script's datum, redeemer and context, taken from files of type `M.Benchmark` from `/marlowe/scripts`, which is a data type in `marlow-internal`.
 This is not to be confused with `criterion`'s [`Benchmark`](https://hackage.haskell.org/package/criterion-measurement-0.2.1.0/docs/Criterion-Measurement-Types.html#t:Benchmark) type.